-Having one firm as both VRA and litigation counsel
+Using one outside firm as both VRA and litigation counsel.
 It makes sense to have one counsel who is already familiar with the Voting Rights Act and with the deliberations and considerations of decision-making to ease any legal arguments related to those decisions.
-However it could also have addressed legal concerns with separate litigation counsel.
+However, it could also have addressed legal concerns with separate litigation counsel.

-PRA requests

-There is a direct correlation between the amount of information posted on the Commission's website and the number of Public Record Act requests.
-To minimize these requests which can take an exorbitant amount of staff and potentially Commissioner time (none of which can be charged), I would recommend to have as much information as possible posted publicly on the Commission's website.
+Handling PRA requests.
+There is a direct inverse correlation between the amount of information posted on the Commission's website and the number of Public Record Act requests.
+To minimize these requests, which can take an exorbitant amount of staff and potentially Commissioner time (none of which can be charged), I would recommend as much information as possible to be posted publicly on the Commission's website.